vlavrynovych/msr/docs/api/index.md

   getName(): string;
   db: IDB;
   schemaVersion: ISchemaVersion;
-  backup: IBackup;
-}
+  backup?: IBackup;  // Optional - only needed for BACKUP or BOTH strategies }
 ```

 {: .important }
+> **Breaking Changes (v0.3.0):**
-> **Breaking Change (v0.3.0):** The `cfg: Config` property has been removed from this interface.
+> - The `cfg: Config` property has been removed from this interface.
 Config is now passed separately to service constructors.
+> - The `backup` property is now **optional**.
+Only implement it if using BACKUP or BOTH rollback strategies.
+>
-See the [migration guide](../migrations/v0.2-to-v0.3#step-6-update-service-constructors-config-separation) for details.
+> See the [migration guide](../migrations/v0.2-to-v0.3) for details.

 #### Properties